Alien vs. Predator Central logo

 Lord Predator's Cape

-The legendary Lord Predator only made an appearance as a statue and as a body in Sarcophagus in Aliens vs. Predator 2010.
-However, in the concept art of the game, he too wore a red cape, as was traditional for Predator leaders.
-The red cape was connected with golden clamps to his left shoulder and was much smaller than the capes of other Elders.
-Lord Predator was the first to successfully hunt Xenomorphs, earning status as a prophetic figure.
-Hunting the so-called Serpents became a near-religious act, with victorious hunters marking themselves with their clan symbol—often a thunderbolt.
-His body rested in a temple alongside his statue, which Dark Predator honored before destroying the structure to eliminate a nearby Xenomorph threat.
+The legendary Lord Predator appeared as a statue and as a body in a sarcophagus in Aliens vs. Predator (2010).
+In the game's concept art, he wore a red cape, continuing the visual connection between capes and high-status Predator leaders.
+The cape was attached with golden clamps over his left shoulder and was smaller than the long capes worn by some Elders.
+Lord Predator was remembered as the first Yautja to successfully hunt Xenomorphs, earning status as a prophetic figure.
+Hunting the so-called Serpents became a near-religious act, with victorious hunters marking themselves with their clan symbol.

 Gotham City Elder Cape

-The first appearance of a Predator cape came even earlier, in the final issue of the critically acclaimed Batman vs. Predator comic.
-This yellow cape worn by another Elder Predator was also possibly the largest cape seen in the lore, rivaling Batman's own cape.
-This elder Predator arrived in Gotham to end a weeks-long battle between Batman and another Predator.
-Although Batman had clearly won, his no-kill rule remained intact.
-The elder offered the defeated Predator a ceremonial sword for ritual suicide, then handed the bloodied weapon to Batman as a token of respect.
-The Predators departed in their spaceship, and Batman reflected that they would not return.
+One of the earliest Predator capes appeared in the final issue of the acclaimed Batman vs. Predator comic.
+This yellow cape was worn by an Elder Predator who arrived in Gotham City to end a weeks-long battle between Batman and another Predator.
+Although Batman had defeated the younger Yautja, his no-kill rule remained intact.
+The Elder offered the defeated Predator a ceremonial sword for ritual suicide, then handed the bloodied weapon to Batman as a token of respect.
+The oversized cape helped establish the Elder as an imposing authority figure before the Predators departed in their spaceship.

 The Clan Leader's Cape And Tentacles

 The Predator Clan Leader did not traditionally wear a cape, but Xenomorph-tail-like tentacles instead.
-The figure was originally released by Kenner, and a reimagining of him was done by Neca later, including tentacles that could be attached to his arms or shoulders.
-The tentacles are quite similar to pieces from the Killer Of Killers cape, only that the Clan Leader had only 2 tentacles, while the mysterious Yautja has at least nine.
-A similar figure appears in the Predator: Badlands trailer, but without the tentacles.
-The Badlands Clan Leader wears a black cape instead.
+The figure was originally released by Kenner, and a reimagining of him was done by NECA later, including tentacles that could be attached to his arms or shoulders.
+The tentacles are quite similar to pieces from the Killer Of Killers cape, only that the Clan Leader had only two tentacles, while the mysterious Yautja has at least nine.
+In Predator: Badlands, the Clan Leader Njohrr wore a dark cape as part of his ceremonial appearance.
+The cape set him apart as the clan leader, backing up the way he ruled over Dek and Kwei.
+It is not clear if Dek's mother also wore a cape, but some female Yautja, such as Sister Midnight, as known to do so.

 Captain Hunter's Cape

-"Captain Hunter" wore his grey cape on the left shoulder, strapped on by a leather belt and a skull emblem.
-This was akin to ancient Roman soldiers and officers, who wore their red capes on one shoulder.
-Combined with the bronze armor, the cape looks menacing and is a stylish look for a Predator military type.
+"Captain Hunter" wore a grey cape over his left shoulder, strapped on by a leather belt and a skull emblem.
+This design resembled the shoulder mantles worn by some ancient soldiers and officers, helping give him a military appearance.
+Combined with bronze armor, the cape created a distinctive look for a Predator military type.
 Captain Hunter was the nickname Machiko Noguchi gave to an Elder Predator in Aliens vs. Predator: Three World War.
-He led the traditional Yautja against the rogue Killer Predators, a clan that rejected their code.
-Machiko allied with Colonial Marines and familiar Yautja to defeat them.
+He led the traditional Yautja against the rogue Killer Predators, a clan that rejected the Yautja code.

 Shaman Predator "Cape"

-Although Shaman Predator appeared already at the end of Predator 2, he never wore a cape in the movie.
-The cape was added to his appearance in the NECA figure, alongside an extended biography of his exploits.
-Shaman Predator chose to wear an old rag-like cloth around his body, also acting as a cape.
-This "potato bag" style was mostly used for intimidation, while also giving him a feral look.
-The NECA backstory revealed that he was one of the oldest living Yautja (hence the long dreadlocks) and acted as a spiritual leader and advisor for the Lost Tribe.
-He also wore a terrifying skull mask, not unlike the Feral Predator from Prey.
+Although Shaman Predator appeared at the end of Predator 2, he did not wear a cape in the movie.
+The ragged cloth cape was added to his later NECA figure, along with an expanded biography.
+This old shroud gave him a feral and spiritual appearance, fitting his role as an advisor and mystical figure within the Lost Tribe.
+The NECA backstory described him as one of the oldest living Yautja, supported by his extremely long dreadlocks.
+He also wore a terrifying skull mask, not unlike the mask later worn by the Feral Predator from Prey.

 Conclusion

-Throughout Predator lore, capes have served as visual markers of status, tradition, and individuality among the Yautja.
-From the ceremonial red garments worn by Elders to the grotesque trophy cape made of Xenomorph parts in Predator: Killer of Killers, these accessories often symbolize leadership, spiritual authority, or combat prowess.
-Variants like the Gotham Elder’s oversized yellow cape, Captain Hunter’s Roman-inspired mantle, and Shaman Predator’s ragged shroud each reflect different roles within Yautja culture.
-While rarely functional in combat, Predator capes remain to be seen in Yautja lore, also appearing in Predator: Badlands.
+Throughout Predator lore, capes served as visual markers of status, tradition, and individuality among the Yautja.
+From the ceremonial red garments worn by Elders to the Grendel King's trophy cape in Predator: Killer Of Killers, these elements reflected leadership, experience, and hunting success.
+Variants such as the Gotham Elder's oversized cape, Captain Hunter's mantle, Shaman Predator's ragged cloth, and Njohrr's dark Clan Leader cape each highlighted different roles within Yautja society.
+While rarely practical in combat, Predator capes remained a consistent symbol of rank and identity across the franchise.

-Tag Categories: Yautja Society, Predator: Killer Of Killers Lore
+Tag Categories: Yautja Clothes, Yautja Society, Predator: Killer Of Killers Lore